Jumarlo85/Snake-Game-Project/README.md

 # Snake-Game-Project
+I did use  sources from YouTube as I am more of a visual learner and I find it hard to keep up when reading code.

 Create html tag with div id 'game board', body created with height and body 100 vh and vx, game borad created with 100vmin.
 In order to create the snake, must create a template row and columns wioth a repeart of 21, 1fr and for the food also.
 # Game JS
 Game js created for the base of the JAVASCRIPT. script credted in html to connnect the broswer, index and js to export and import for different files.